 Unless you provide other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board of Directors.
 The Board's recommendations are set forth together with the description of the Proposals in this Proxy Statement.
-In summary, the Board recommends a vote FOR election to the Board of Directors of each of the three (3) nominees for directorship named in this Proxy Statement (see Proposal I) and a vote FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2016 (see Proposal II).
+In summary, the Board recommends a vote FOR election to the Board of Directors of each of the four (4) nominees for directorship named in this Proxy Statement (See Proposal I), a vote FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017 (See Proposal II), a vote FOR the resolution regarding compensation of the named executive officers (See Proposal III), a vote for EVERY THREE YEARS on the compensation of the Company's executive officers named in the proxy statement's summary compensation table for that year (See Proposal IV), and a vote FOR the approval of extensions of the Amended and Restated 2007 Long-Term and Directors' Incentive Compensation Plan through April 18, 2020 (See Proposal V).